 Do I need to be concerned about my safety?

-The Yucatan, Cozumel, Quintana Roo, and the Riviera Maya are extremely safe.
+The Yucatan, Cozumel, Quintana Roo, and the Riviera Maya are very safe.
 People are friendly, generous, and quick to help.
 Transportation is inexpensive and efficient.
 There are several very fine hospitals on the island in case you fall ill.
-The State Department has no warnings for the Cozumel area.

 Are there other opportunities to work with Connie?

 Yes!
-If you’d like to bring a group of three to eight writers for a workshop that falls at a time other than our two yearly offerings, let us know and we’ll see if our schedule can accommodate you.
+If you’d like to bring a group of three to ten writers for a workshop that falls at a time other than our yearly offering, let us know and we’ll see if our schedule can accommodate you.
 Individual residencies are available as well.
-Connie also works privately with students via email, Skype, and phone.
-If interested, please email her at email@example.com or fill out the contact form.
+Please check out our Yucatan Writing Conference Online Classes for our expanding class offerings.
+Additionally, Connie works privately with students via email, Zoom, and phone.
+If interested, please email her at firstname.lastname@example.org or fill out the contact form.